galaxyproject/training-material/faqs/galaxy/datasets_adjust_identifiers_UCSC.md

 - A GTF formatted dataset (potentially a "reference annotation dataset"), with Ensembl/UCSC/Other based chromosome identifiers, is to be used with a tool that also makes use of a different sourced reference genome or the reverse may be true, Ensembl/UCSC/Other sourced reference genome and a differnt sourced reference annotation.

 - The underlying genome sequence content is otherwise identical.
-If not, see
+If not, see [Adjusting Identifiers or Input source for any mixed sourced data]({% link faqs/galaxy/datasets_adjusting_identifiers_mixed_data.md %})

 - To adjust the Ensembl/Other reference annotation to match a UCSC-sourced reference genome (or another source that uses UCSC-style chromosome names), add a "chr" to the chromosome name, so that "N" becomes "chrN".
 Using tools from the group "Text Manipulation".